 A single FTR can be broken into multiple FTRs.
 The newly formed set of multiple FTRs can have the same net target allocation as long as the start and end points of the constituent end points are, in net, the same as the original.
 Opponents of the elimination of FTR netting have claimed that without netting this would no longer be true.
-However, this assertion does not account for revenues from negative target allocation FTR paths in the mathematically equivalent set of FTRs.
-Appropriately including these revenues results in mathematical equivalence between the single FTR and that same FTR broken into a constituent set of FTRs with the same start and end point.
+However, this assertion does not account

-Table 13-26 shows the effects on a participant with and without portfolio netting under three distinct scenarios.
-Table 13-25 provides the day-ahead CLMP values for each node used in the example.
+Table 13-31 shows the effects on a participant with and without portfolio netting under three distinct scenarios.
+Table 13-30 provides the day-ahead CLMP values for each node used in the example.
 In this example, a participant can either buy an FTR position directly from A to B or can break it into individual pieces with the net effect of an FTR from A to B with a net target allocation of \$5.
 In this example, there was \$3.60 in congestion collected, due to a payout ratio of 72.0 percent and a total payout in each of the three scenarios of \$3.60.
 This payout amount is simply the payout ratio of 72.0 percent multiplied by the net target allocations of \$5 in each scenario.

-With the elimination of netting, if the additional revenue created by considering positive and negative target allocations separately is disregarded, it appears as if the payout for the same net FTR is drastically different depending on the composition of the FTR.
+With the elimination of netting, if the additional revenue created by considering positive and negative target allocations separately is disregarded, it appears as if the payout for the same net FTR is significantly different depending on the composition of the FTR.
 The results of this mistake are payouts of \$3.60, -\$0.60 and -\$25.80 for the same net FTR in each distinct scenario.
 However, if the negative target allocations are properly accounted for as a source of revenue when considering congestion collected, the total revenue available increases thereby increasing the payout ratio for each scenario's positive target allocations.
 The total revenue available is the \$3.60 in congestion collected plus the negative target allocations, resulting in revenue available to pay positive target allocations of \$3.60, \$18.60 and \$108.60 with payout ratios to positive target allocations of 72.0 percent (unchanged due to no negative target allocations), 93.0 percent and 98.7 percent.
 Multiplying these correct payout ratios by the scenario's positive target allocations, and then adding the scenario's negative target allocations results in a net payout of \$3.60 for each scenario.